The Spook Who Sat by the Door (film): Title

 The title of the film refers to a practice in the early days of affirmative action when the first Black person hired by a company or agency would be seated close to the office entrance so that all who came and went could see that the company was racially mixed.
 The word "spook" in the title has a dual meaning: a racial slur for an African American and a slang term for spy.

 This is shown in Spook when Freeman is asked to give a tour to senators.
 After Freeman takes the senators on their tour, one of the senators stays back and congratulates the General for integrating Freeman into his personal staff.
 The General tells his second-in-command that making Freeman a part of his personal staff sounds like a good idea.
 The agent responds by saying: "We can put him out in reception, so all of our visitors can see we're integrated."

 Sam Greenlee also claimed another layer of meaning for the sardonic wordplay in his novel's title: "that an armed revolution by Black people haunts White America, and has for centuries."

 In 2022, the title and plot were referenced in "The Goof Who Sat By the Door", episode 8 of the comedy-drama television series Atlanta.

 Legacy

 In 2011, a documentary about the making of the movie entitled Infiltrating Hollywood: The Rise and Fall of the Spook Who Sat By the Door was released, winning the Black Reel Award for Outstanding Independent Documentary in 2012.
 Directed by Christine Acham and Clifford Ward, Infiltrating Hollywood featured Sam Greenlee and others involved in the making of the film.

 In 2012, The Spook Who Sat By the Door was named by the Library of Congress as among the 25 additions of that year to the National Film Registry, which is "a compendium of motion pictures that captures the breadth of American culture, history and social fabric, with the aim of preserving these fragile films for future generations".

+The film was shown at the 2020 New York Film Festival, introduced by Ephraim Asili.
+J. Hoberman wrote in The New York Times that "...the most shocking thing about this unquiet movie is how relevant it remains."